Clutter and Poverty Mentality

 Tips to Getting Rid of Clutter

 Have limits, set goals and have a system-Decide what your limits are.
 If the kids have not played with this toy in X amount of months, it goes.
 If I have not worn this item in X months, it goes.
 And so on.
 I have two bins in the basement for consignment sales, one for the fall sale and one for the spring sale.
 I keep another shopping bag with the bins for Goodwill.
 When I’m purging, I just quickly evaluate each item: consignment sale, donate, or trash.
-I know of a decluttering group and they have a “Rule of 20” which is: If I haven’t used it recently and can be replaced in 20 minutes for under $20, it goes.

 Get Creative: Repurposing things is all the rage right now.
 No, I don’t listen to many of my CDs anymore.
 But guess what?
 We have them hanging around our trampoline to keep birds away.
 I’ve seen them over gardens too.
 A quick search of “how to repurpose (name of item)” will bring you some interesting suggestions.